Best Overall Women's Hardshell Jacket

 Best Uses: Anything from hiking, biking, to just hanging out in town.

-The only model in this review that utilize this Gore-Tex technology is the Patagonia Piolet
+The only model in this review that utilizes this Gore-Tex technology is the Patagonia Piolet

 The 2-layer GoreTex is much more breathable than 3-layer technology.